vietng04/reflection6/README.md

 ## File Structure

 The repo is structured as:
--   'data' clean data that is used througout the paper
+-   `data` clean data that is used througout the paper
 -   `other` contains details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the SQL scripts used to clean data.